Steve-Fenton/stevefenton.co.uk/src/pages/blog/2014/11/nuget-packager-visual-studio-extension.md

 ## Step Five

-Update Package.nuspec… especially if you couldn’t name your project exactly as you wanted the package to be named.
+Update Package.nuspec… especially if you couldn't name your project exactly as you wanted the package to be named.

 ```xml
 <?xml version="1.0"?>